fin-hypergrid/core/README.md

 * Plug-in-able cell formatters and editors
 * Smooth scrolling on both axes
 * Supports local (client-side) as well as remote (server-side) data hosting
-* Comes with default "analytics" modules (sorting, filtering, aggregation)
 * Events for all UI manipulations including mouse, keyboard, and programmatic UI changes
-* Tree-view (drill-downs) support for aggregated local data
+* Tree-view (drill-downs) presentation for pre-aggregated local data

 ##### Future development

+* Tree-view presentation for remotely aggregated data

+###### With regards to the Filtering & Analytics (sorting && aggregation a.k.a pivoting) modules provided

+* We are currently working on expanding the API to enable application developers to easily provide their own functionality.
-* The analytics modules will be plug-in-replaceable in a future release (at which point the default modules will be broken out into separate npm modules/JavaScript files)
+ * At which point these default modules will be broken out into separate npm modules/JavaScript files that can be forked and further developed
-* Tree-view support for remotely aggregated data

 ### Documentation